midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Batch size` ##
 =====================
-The batchSize option specifies the maximum number of documents that should be returned in a single batch from the server to the client.
-A batch is essentially a chunk of query results. eg : db.myCollection.find({}).batchSize(50);
+The batchSize option specifies the maximum number of documents that should be returned in a single batch from the server to the client eg : db.myCollection.find({}).batchSize(50);

 ## `Atomic operations` ##